slowbreathing/slowbreathing.github.io/_posts/2019-05-01-softmax-and-its-gradient.md

 ---
 layout: post
 title:  "Softmax and its Gradient"
-excerpt: "From the perspective of peep neural network, softmax is one the most important activation function, maybe the most important.
+excerpt: "From the perspective of deep neural network, softmax is one the most important activation function, maybe the most important.
 I had trouble understanding it in the beginning, especially its why its chosen, its gradient, its relationship with cross entropy loss and the combined gradient.
-In this article, I further dumb it down and add code to theory."
+In this article, I further dumb it down and add code to theory. <strong>But, there is another selfish reason for reproducing these here, I will be able to refer to these while explaining more complex concepts like LSTMs, NMTs, BERTs, XLNETs etc.</strong>"
 mathjax: true
 date:   2019-05-01 15:07:19
 categories: [article]
 tags: Artificial-Intelligence Deep-Learning
 comments: true
 ---
-From the perspective of peep neural network, softmax is one the most important activation function, maybe the most important.
+From the perspective of deep neural network, softmax is one the most important activation function, maybe the most important.
 I had trouble understanding it in the beginning, especially its why its chosen, its gradient, its relationship with cross entropy loss and the combined gradient.
 There are many softmax resources available in the internet.
 Among the many that are availble, I found the link [here][extsoftmax] to be the most complete.
 In this article, I "dumb" it down further and add code to the theory.
-Code when associated with theory makes the explanation very precise.
+Code when associated with theory makes the explanation very precise. <strong>But, there is another selfish reason for reproducing these here, I will be able to refer to these while explaining more complex concepts like LSTMs, NMT, BERT etc.</strong>

 Softmax is essentially a vector function.
-It takes n inputs and produces and n outputs.
+It takes n inputs and produces and n outputs. <strong>The out can be interpreted as a probabilistic output(summing up to 1).
+A multiway shootout if you will.<strong>

 $$\Large softmax(a)=\begin{bmatrix}
 a_1\\